nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ## Azure AKS Basic /Kubenet Networking

-This architecture uses the for AKS Basic/Kubenet Network Model.
-Observe that the AKS Nodes receive IP address from Azure subnet (NODE CIDR) and Pod receive an IP address from a POD CIDR different from the node network.
-Note the traffic flows for inbound connectivity to AKS via Internal and External Load balancers.This architecture also demonstrates connectivity and flows to and from on-premises.
+This architecture uses the AKS Basic (Kubenet) Network Model.

+Observe that the AKS nodes receive their IP address from the azure subnet (NODE CIDR) and the pods receive their IP address from a "POD CIDR" range that is different from the node network.
+Note the traffic flows for inbound connectivity to AKS via Internal and External Load balancers.
+This architecture also demonstrates connectivity and flows to and from on-premises.
 Outbound flows from AKS pods to internet traverse the Azure load balancer.
 There are other design options to egress via Azure firewall/NVA or Azure NAT Gateway.

 ## Reference Architecture